pvoznenko/front-controller-php-example/README.md

 In this way we can talk about handling serious load, by providing multiple frontend and backend servers with load balance (HTTP cache servers and another middleware) in between.

-Also in name of scalability and maintainability I would divide search and playlist functionality into two separate micro services (in this way applications also fail tolerant - when one fails, another keep working, but I believe you need to have monitoring tools to maintain micro services better), but because there are no monitoring tools implemented in my micro framework, it will stay in one application.

 Since data storage in this case was not really important I chose SQLite, for the production application of course it should be changed to something more serious.
 In name of not using existing libraries, I used standard PHP PDO.